Ripplingsnake12/All-in-one-TDP-RGB-FAN-control/Dual boot setup.md

 - Select the largest partition and shrink it to the size you want for your Cachyos install

-- Follow the inscructions

-- Boot into the ISO and click the Launch Installer button
+- Insert Cachyos usb and Boot into the ISO setup your wifi and then click the Launch Installer button

 - Set your preferred Language and Region/Timezone.